JTarball/docker-django-polymer-starter-kit/README.md

 ## Intro
 This is a quick fire starter kit for getting a Docker Web project up and running.
 Django web framework is used for the backend essentially making it a  REST API.
 Google Polymer is used for the frontend.

+This project integrates **generator-polymer** project with a dockerized django app.

 ## Cheatsheet
 ### Rebuild and Upload base image